Xilinx/SDFEC-PYNQ/README.md

 ## Getting started

-This repository is compatible with several [PYNQ releases](https://github.com/Xilinx/PYNQ/releases) for the [ZCU111](https://www.xilinx.com/products/boards-and-kits/zcu111.html).
+This repository is compatible with several [PYNQ releases](https://github.com/Xilinx/PYNQ/releases) for the [ZCU111](https://www.xilinx.com/products/boards-and-kits/zcu111.html) and [RFSoC2x2](http://www.rfsoc-pynq.io/) boards.

 We supply pre-built wheels with all tagged releases.
 These can be installed directly with pip.